-The number of women competing in triathlon, has increased the last years.
+Each year increase the number of women athletes in triathlon and duathlon.
 Le Gist meet Andrea Iglesias, a Triathlon and Duathlon athlete.

 Andrea Iglesias, triathlon, duathlon and road athletics… When did you start practising these sports?
 How did you discover them?